BlueprintKansas/v3.ksvotes.org/README.md

 ## Local Development Setup

-This project uses Python 3.10.x, Docker, and Docker Compose.
+This project uses Python 3.10.x, Node 14.x or newer, Docker, and Docker Compose.

 Make a Python 3.9.x (or newer) virtualenv.